BartOtten/phoenix_live_favicon/README.md

 having the page in front.

+## Status
+Although updates may appear infrequent, the repository remains solid and fully operational.

 ## Basic Operations
 - set or remove any attribute
 - add a class name or remove a class name